-Connor’s inquisitiveness can be exhausting at times, but his passion for engineering always impresses me.
+C’s inquisitiveness can be exhausting at times, but his passion for engineering always impresses me.
 And his ability to forgive bullies is nothing short of remarkable.
-He doesn’t hold grudges, even though early kindergarten through the summer following second grade were, in many ways, torturous for him.
+He doesn’t hold grudges, even though elementary school has been torturous for him, in many ways.
 And me….

 Everything seemed fine in preschool; however, one month into elementary school, all of that changed.
 It began with a child who started physically threatening him.
 We addressed that quickly, but by winter, a classmate was calling him “annoying” on a regular basis.
 After 3-4 months, other classmates were joining in – even the girl my son had previously told me was “the nicest girl in class.”